 A few years ago, I created my own set of drone pitches in my register, with a timbre based on my own tone.
 Because they were customized for myself, these drones were generally good enough for my own practice needs.
 It occurred to me, however, that with modern digital technology, custom pitches could be generated on demand.
 Such flexible drones wouldn't have a limited duration, and they could be altered to blend with any instrument.

 This software algorithmically generates drone tones of arbitrary duration to match any timbre, on any pitch, in any register.

 The instrumental timbres are sampled from recordings of the greatest musicians of our time.
 Because the way that notes attack and develop are key elements of a believable sound, however, the synthesized audio will not sound "real."
 Such temporal elements, in addition to typical inharmonicities, are deliberately omitted from these drones to ensure a steady, resonant pitch reference that highlights any deviations.
 Despite this artificial character, the overtone spectra are modeled from real performances and blend very naturally with live instruments.

 In addition to arbitrary timbres, the software can layer multiple pitches to simulate various musical environments.
 For passages with extended range, a second octave may be added to the primary drone.
-For tonal context, a fifth or a triad can be generated above the main pitch.
+For tonal context, a fifth or a third can be generated above the main pitch.
 For these tonal pitch sets, both untempered and equal-tempered frequency relationships are available.